ShaMcP/marine-intelligence-platform/README.md

 # Platform Architecture

-This dirrectory contains documentation and diagrams describing the architecture of the Maribe Intelligence PLatform.
+This directory contains documentation and diagrams describing the architecture of the Maribe Intelligence Platform.

 The platform is built using lakehouse architecture (Bronze, Silver, Gold) to support analystics and AI workloads.